ARR8/surface-tools/autorotate/README.md

 A simple script for automatic screen rotation, using a 3d acceleration sensor.

 Configuration:
-* sensorname: Name of the acceleration sensor.
-Can usualy be found at `/sys/bus/iio/devices/<device>/name`.
+* Sensor name: Name of the acceleration sensor.
+Can usually be found at `/sys/bus/iio/devices/<device>/name`.
-* screenname: Name of the screen to rotate.
+* Screen name: Name of the screen to rotate.
 Run `xrandr -q` to list all screens.
-* rotLockKey: Keystroke to disable rotation.
-See [here](https://github.com/boppreh/keyboard) for acceptable options.
-* touchID: ID of the xf86-input-wacom touch device corresponding to the display.
+* Touch device ID: ID or name of the xf86-input-wacom touch device corresponding to the display.
 Run `xsetwacom --list devices` to list all devices.

+The program handles SIGUSR1 to toggle rotation lock.
+This can be used to set up, for example, a keyboard shortcut to toggle rotation.
+The PID of the script can be found at `$XDG_RUNTIME_DIR/autorotate`, or, failing that, `/tmp/autorotate`.

 Dependencies:
 * python3